 Surgical weight loss in Manchester, New Hampshire

-We help you meet your weight loss goals so you can start living the life you want.
+We help you meet your weight loss goals so you can live the life you want.

-At Catholic Medical Center, we understand that achieving significant weight loss can be daunting, but our expertise, guidance and support can aid your success.
+At Catholic Medical Center, we understand that achieving significant and lasting weight loss can be daunting.
+Our expertise, guidance and support can aid your success.
 We proudly offer minimally invasive procedures, such as gastric sleeve and gastric bypass surgery.

 Features of our bariatric surgery program

-Our approach includes personalized care before, during and after weight loss surgery to optimize your long-term success.
+Catholic Medical Center’s approach includes personalized care before, during and after weight loss surgery to encourage your long-term success.

 Weight loss services we provide

-We are accredited through the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP), and have been recognized by Anthem Blue Cross Blue Shield (BCBS) as a Blue Distinction Center for Bariatric Surgery through their Blue Distinction Specialty Care program.
-These recognitions demonstrate our commitment to providing you with the highest quality surgery care for weight loss.
+We are accredited through the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP) and have been recognized by Anthem Blue Cross Blue Shield (BCBS) as a Blue Distinction Center for Bariatric Surgery through their Blue Distinction Specialty Care program.
+These achievements demonstrate our commitment to providing you with the highest quality surgical care for weight loss.

-To best support you in your weight loss journey, we believe in offering education on nutrition and exercise principles, along with behavioral tools, to help you develop healthier eating habits.
-Our comprehensive program includes the following services:
+To best support you in your weight loss journey, we offer courses teaching nutrition and exercise principles, along with behavioral tools, designed to foster healthier eating habits.

-If you are a candidate for one of our surgical procedures, you gain access to a collaborative team of bariatricians, surgeons, advanced practice providers, registered dieticians and exercise physiologists with decades of experience.
-Once a treatment path has been established, you and your providers will work together throughout the six-to-eight month preoperative process to prepare you for life after your procedure.
+If you are a weight loss surgery candidate, you gain access to a collaborative team of bariatricians, surgeons, advanced practice providers, registered dieticians and exercise physiologists with decades of experience.
+Once we establish a treatment path, you and your care team will work together for six to eight months to prepare you for life after your procedure.

 Gastric bypass surgery